isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 The presence of `ctor:zero` here is unfortunate, but necessary.
 When nesting operators like this, we always need some sort of *terminal* in order to tell Agda we're done this expression.
 Therefore, we will never be able to write "true" tick marks which are merely to be counted.

-However, we can lessen the ugliness by introducing some different syntax for `ctor:zero`, as in:
+However, we can assuage the ugliness by introducing some new syntax for `ctor:zero`, as in:

 ```agda
   □ : ℕ